openemr/openemr-devops/kubernetes/README.md

             kind create cluster
             kubectl cluster-info --context kind-kind
             ```
-        - 4 nodes (1 control-plane node and 3 worker nodes):
+        - 4 nodes (1 control-plane node and 3 worker nodes), which will store shared volumes in host at /tmp/hostpath-provisioner to allow nodes to share volumes (you will need to remove the contents of the /tmp/hostpath-provisioner when tearing this down to prevent the shared volumes causing issues when rebuild it):
             ```bash
             kind create cluster --config kind-config-4-nodes.yaml
             kubectl cluster-info --context kind-kind